| .GOP

 costing more than three times a doctor's

+office visit.
 If Colorado or any

 state converts Medicaid into managed care,